meucaa/meucaa.github.io/scala-optional.md

 Fortunately, I don't have to.
 Indeed, Scala provides a cool built-in feature that JavaScript does not have: the `Option` class !

+_NB: In fact, the `indexOf` implementation from the `scala.collection.immutable.List` does not return an `Option[Int]` but an `Int` (with `-1` return value when element not in list, just like the Javascript implementation).
+Why ?
+To preserve Java interoperability and for performance reasons._

 ## What is an __Option__ ?

 `Option` is a structure that represents something that may or may not exist, something optional.
 It can either hold a value or no value.